 - Teaming up with the Desert Landscape Conservation Cooperative to advance a bi-national plan for climate adaptation that includes wildlife corridors in the Sky Islands region and the grasslands of Chihuahua.

-- Launching our Borderlands Campaign to enhance protections in 3 critical core areas along the Mexico-U.S. borderlands region.
+- Launching our Borderlands Campaign to enhance connectivity and protections in critical core areas along the Mexico-U.S. borderlands region.

 Mitigating Highway 2 for Wildlife Connectivity